Digital divide: Global level

-The divide between differing countries or regions of the world is referred to as the global digital divide,which examines the technological gap between developing and developed countries.
+The divide between differing countries or regions of the world is referred to as the global digital divide, which examines the technological gap between developing and developed countries.
 The divide within countries (such as the digital divide in the United States) may refer to inequalities between individuals, households, businesses, or geographic areas, usually at different socioeconomic levels or other demographic categories.
 In contrast, the global digital divide describes disparities in access to computing and information resources, and the opportunities derived from such access.
+ITU’s Facts and Figures 2024 reports persistent global gaps in internet connectivity, underscoring disparities by region and income level.
 As the internet rapidly expands it is difficult for developing countries to keep up with the constant changes.
 In 2014 only three countries (China, US, Japan) host 50% of the globally installed bandwidth potential.
 This concentration is not new, as historically only ten countries have hosted 70–75% of the global telecommunication capacity (see Figure).
 The U.S. lost its global leadership in terms of installed bandwidth in 2011, replaced by China, who hosted more than twice as much national bandwidth potential in 2014 (29% versus 13% of the global total).

+Some zero-rating programs such as Facebook Zero offer free/subsidized data access to certain websites.
+Critics object that this is an anti-competitive program that undermines net neutrality and creates a "walled garden".
+A 2015 study reported that 65% of Nigerians, 61% of Indonesians, and 58% of Indians agree with the statement that "Facebook is the Internet" compared with only 5% in the US.

 Implications

 Social capital

 Once an individual is connected, Internet connectivity and ICTs can enhance his or her future social and cultural capital.
-Social capital is acquired through repeated interactions with other individuals or groups of individuals.
-Connecting to the Internet creates another set of means by which to achieve repeated interactions.
+Social capital is acquired through repeated interactions with other individuals or groups of individuals.: “Capital-enhancing uses (education, employment) generate more benefits than purely recreational uses, influencing social capital accumulation ” Connecting to the Internet creates another set of means by which to achieve repeated interactions.
 ICTs and Internet connectivity enable repeated interactions through access to social networks, chat rooms, and gaming sites.
-Once an individual has access to connectivity, obtains infrastructure by which to connect, and can understand and use the information that ICTs and connectivity provide, that individual is capable of becoming a "digital citizen".
+Once an individual has access to connectivity, obtains infrastructure by which to connect, and can understand and use the information that ICTs and connectivity provide, that individual is capable of becoming a "digital citizen."